jmtc7/CarND-Pm09--Autonomous-ROS-Car/README.md

-NOTES for further README development:
+#  for further README development

 - I needed to update pip so that it will be able to find TensorFlow 15 (requested in the requirements.txt file).
 I used `pip3 install --upgrade pip`, as suggested [here](https://stackoverflow.com/questions/38613316/how-to-upgrade-pip3).
 - Edited files: